Bonne de Pons d'Heudicourt: Exile and later life

 As the cousin of Madame de Montespan, the king's mistress, and the personal friend of Madame de Maintenon, she was well aware of the king's secret illegitimate children with Montespan, who were taken care of by Maintenon.
-In 1672, she revealed the existence of the secret illegitimate children of the king and Madame de Montespan in her correspondence with her mover, Monsieur de Béthune, as well as to the Polish ambassador and Marquis de Rochefort.
+In 1672, she revealed the existence of the secret illegitimate children of the king and Madame de Montespan in her correspondence with her lover, Monsieur de Béthune, as well as to the Polish ambassador and Marquis de Rochefort.
 This resulted in her being banished from court and exiled to her spouse's castle d'Hedicourt in Normandy.

 She was allowed to return in 1676 on the request of Madame de Maintenon.
 At her return, she was described by Saint-Simon as no longer beautiful and with difficulty in walking, but as still witty and charming.
 She resumed her friendship with Madame de Maintenon, who acted as her protector at court, and kept attending court until her death.